-I am the User Services Librarian in both the Medical and HSC Library, and the Biomedical Library, Queen's University Belfast.
+I am the User Services Librarian in both the Medical and Healthcare Library, and the Biomedical Library, Queen's University Belfast.

-As a CILIP Ireland committee member I look forward to meeting you at some of our events, listening to your professional issues and what is happening in your workplace, and encouraging and supporting you through your professional registration journey.
+As a CILIP Ireland committee member and Chair I look forward to representing you all, and meeting you at some of our events, listening to your issues and what is happening in your workplace, and understanding the challenges you face.

 I am the Relationship Manager for CILIP Ireland.
 I graduated with an Information and Library Studies Degree from the University of Wales, Aberystwyth in 2004.
 Since then I have worked in a diverse range of job roles spanning the academic, government and voluntary sectors.
 I gained chartered membership of CILIP in 2010 and recently revalidated.
 I commenced my role with CILIP Ireland in 2015.

 It is my aim to represent and support all members of CILIP who live or work in Northern Ireland or the Republic of Ireland.
 I firmly believe CILIP Ireland can act as strong united voice of the Library, Information and Knowledge Management community advocating on behalf of all our members.
 I am working to increase visibility and build influence among key decision makers in Government at the Northern Ireland Assembly.
 By producing briefings, responses and policy statements we are contributing to National Policy Development.

 It is one of my key aims to develop a strong sense of community amongst members in this region.
 I work closely with the CILIP Ireland Committee to organise events including conferences and training opportunities.
 These events are aimed at providing support for members in continuing their professional development.
 I welcome any suggestions for future events, please contact me by email at email@example.com.